gbarrett2/capstone/.ipynb_checkpoints/about-checkpoint.markdown

 ---

+Sean Andrew Chen

+Gabriella Barrett recieved her dual Bachelors of Science in Cartography & Geographical Information Systems and Statistics at the University of Wisconsin-Madison.
+She is now working towards completing her Masters in the Center for Urban Science and Progress at New York Univeristy.

+Professor Debra Laefer

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: